-A question that is asked each time a user approaches the rush.
-Let's get some things in order.
-First thing to remember - the base frequency speed depends on the height of the multiples.
-If you have an 40 multiplier processor on the fixed 100 MHz base frequency, then raising the base frequency to 120 will already cause it to climb to 4800 MHz, which is quite high in itself.
-Here's the difficulty I encountered in rushing the G4400 processor, a processor with a 33 multiplier to the base frequency:
+A question is asked each time a user goes to the haste.
+Let's make some order.
+The first thing to remember - the base frequency speed depends on the height of the product.
+If you have a processor that has a 40 product on the fixed base frequency of 100 MHz, raising the base frequency to 120 will cause it to climb up to 4800 MHz, which is itself a fairly high frequency.
+Here is the meter I encountered when I accelerated the G4400 processor, a processor with a product of 33 to the base frequency:

 Using the G4400 processor these are the degrees of difficulty I have encountered.
 Up to 120 MHz I did not even need extra voltage to the processor.
 Achieving 3800 megahertz as a frequency of action is a matter of minutes.
 At 130, things started to get a bit complicated by the addition of extra voltage.
 With small increments of voltage and frequency I set to target 4500 MHz (4521 to be exact) achieved with 137 MHz base frequency.
 The voltage required was in my case 1.32 volts but it will vary between Processors Different even in the same model.
 So, how does 1200MHz affect processor operation?

 Performance Tests - An innocent processor turns into a small performance demon

 [visualizer id = "86502"]

 The first test is a graphic test.
 I used the R9 290X Tri-X video card Sapphire.
 Such a serious video card will be a heavy burden on the modest G4400.
 As you can see, the average number of images per second is quite similar.
 Note, however, that there is a huge difference in the minimum amount seen in this test.
 This dramatic difference between 24.7 and 35.3 תמונות A second can determine the level of pleasure from playing with heavy loads like explosions.